-There are several levels of papal teaching.
-Not all documents that come from “Rome” or “the Pope” have the same weight or a degree of personal adherence of the faithful.
-The Church in her experience has A friend of mine asked me about the differences between a bull, the encyclical and the exhortation issued under the name of the pope.
+There are several levels of papal teaching: sacred, ordinary and general.
+Not all teaching documents that come from “Rome” or from “the Pope” have the same weight or the same required degree of personal adherence of the faithful.
+The Church in her experience distinguishes types of teaching.
+So, what are the differences between a bull, an encyclical and an exhortation issued under the name of the pope?

 The following –in the order of importance– gives a sense of what I am talking about:

 - Papal Bull is a generally a legal document covering any topic.